B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/05_existential.md

 ### Function `all`

-Function `all` returns `true` iff all elements in collection matching the given predicate.
+Function `all` returns `true` if all the elements in the collection match the given predicate.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">